 The first graph that follows shows the projection of the Unfunded Accrued Liability (UAL), Actuarial Value of Assets and the Funded Ratio under the baseline valuation (assuming 7.00%) from the amounts shown in the baseline table on the previous page.
-As you can see from the graph, under the current assumptions, the funded ratio is expected to be stable at or around 80% funded for the entire projection period.
+As you can see from the graph, under the current assumptions, the funded ratio is expected to increase steadily over the entire projection period.